Singular Vectors of Sums of Rectangular Random Matrices and Optimal Estimators of High-Rank Signals: The Extensive Spike Model: Mathematical Preliminaries

 The Stieltjes transform $g_M(z)$ is the normalized trace of $G_M(z)$:

 In this work, we will be interested in the singular values and vectors of rectangular matrices.
-To apply Hermitian matrix methods to a rectangular matrix $R\in\mathbb{R}^{N_1\times N_2}$, we will work with its Hermitianization,
+In order to apply Hermitian matrix methods to a rectangular matrix $R\in\mathbb{R}^{N_1\times N_2}$, we will work with its Hermitianization, which we denote with boldface throughout:

 which is an $N\times N$ Hermitian matrix, with $N = N_1+N_2$.
 The eigenvalues and eigenvectors of $\bm{R}$ can be written $\pm s,\frac{1}{\sqrt{2}}\left( \right)$, where $s$ is a singular value of $R$, and $\bm{u_1},\bm{u_2}$ are the corresponding left and right singular vectors.
 This will allow us to extract information about the singular value decomposition of a rectangular matrix $R$ from the eigen-decomposition of the Hermitian matrix $\bm{R}$.